Skywire/skywire-vagrant/README.md

 * `vagrant ssh` - connects to machine via SSH
 * `vagrant halt` - stops the vagrant machine

+## Useful Tools

+You may want to install [Vagrant Manager](http://vagrantmanager.com/) for a GUI that works on OSX and Windows.

 ## Possible Future Features

 * separation of concerns - pull in configs e.g. bash from external repos